hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Retrofit Use Case
 =================

-The retrofit use case is designed to facilitate the transfer of complete home performance with ENERGY STAR or whole house retrofit projects.
+The retrofit use case is designed to facilitate the transfer of completed home performance with ENERGY STAR or whole house retrofit projects.
 This includes the pre-retrofit condition of the home and a description of the installed measures, as well as associated predicted savings.
 Required fields are